How do you get a D endorsement?

-A D endorsement must be renewed every five years.
-You can redo a full course, or some providers offer a renewal course.
+A D endorsement must be renewed every five years and it can be done in-class or blended (online plus in-class).
 You cannot do the whole course online as the MITO paperwork must be sighted by an approved trainer.

 If your D endorsement has expired, you can renew it any time within five years of the expiry date.

 When do you need a D endorsement?

 You must have a dangerous goods (D) endorsement on your driver licence if you transport dangerous goods by road.
 This doesn’t apply to all dangerous goods, though, as it depends on the quantities and why you are transporting them.

 When do you not need a D endorsement?

 If the dangerous goods are tools-of-trade in quantities that are under the limits in schedule 1 of the Land Transport Rule: Dangerous Goods 2005, then you don’t need a dangerous goods endorsement.
 This might include a tin of petrol you carry in your lawn-mowing business or a box of ammunition you require for your deer culling business.

 You also don’t need one if you carry permitted quantities for domestic or recreational purposes.
 For example, some swimming pool chemicals are DGs if the quantity is high enough, but in the amounts you would need for a private pool, they are not.